OtterKring/MIM_ImportScript_myBestPractice/README.md

 Data|Description
 ---|---
-objectClass|as defined in your schema your anchor|the field you defined as the anchor field for MIM in the schema anchor value|the value of the anchor of the failed dataset.
+objectClass|as defined in your schema your_anchor|the field you defined as the anchor field for MIM in the schema anchor_value|the value of the anchor of the failed dataset.
 This value is shown in the left column of MIM's reporting section.
 If your script experienced an error unrelated to your data, you can set this field to anything you like (e.g. "ERROR" or "Oops!" or ...)
-"Name" of the error|"Name" is a bit misleading.
-Use it as a short description show in the right column of MIM's reporting section, next to the anchor value you defined.
+ErrorName|"Name" is a bit misleading.
+Use it as a short description shown in the right column of MIM's reporting section, next to the anchor value you defined.
-Error details|any extended information about the error.
+ErrorDetail|any extended information about the error.
 This information is shown in the dialog which opens in MIM when you click on the posted error.

 **Example:**